charlessolar/DDD.Enterprise.Example/Application/README.md

 as well as the messages we send in reply, and the query validators.
 It also includes an EventHandler who handles events from the domain, and a QueryHandler who handles commands from presentation.

 To query application services, the presentation layer sends a command in the form of a query.
-The application server responds to the command with a set of messages which are the result of the query.
+The application server responds to the command with the results of the query.